 Incision scars may take several months to more than a year to fade.
 Follow your provider's instructions on how to care for the scars to help reduce their appearance.
 Protect your scars with a strong sunblock (SPF 30 or higher) whenever you are out in the sun.

 Make sure you eat healthy foods, including lots of fruits and vegetables.
 Drink plenty of fluids.
 A healthy diet and plenty of fluids promote bowel movements and prevent infection.

 Your pain should go away over several weeks.
-Take any pain medicines as your provider told you to.
+Take any pain medicines as your surgeon told you to.
 Take them with food and plenty of water.
-Do not apply ice or heat to your breasts unless your doctor tells you that it is OK.
+Do not apply ice or heat to your breasts unless your surgeon tells you that it is OK.

 Do not drink alcohol while you are taking pain medicines.
-Do not take aspirin, aspirin-containing drugs, or ibuprofen without your doctor's approval.
-Ask your doctor which vitamins, supplements, and other medicines are safe to take.
+Do not take aspirin, aspirin-containing medicines, or ibuprofen without your surgeon's approval.
+Ask your surgeon which vitamins, supplements, and other medicines are safe to take.

 Do not smoke.
 Smoking slows healing and increases your risk for complications and infection.

 Contact your health care provider if you have: